 Website Hosting and Performance

 Bluehost has been amazing to us so far.
 We have had great customer service that helped us get everything moved over from iPage very quickly.
 We decided to move over to Bluehost after finding out they provide more services for the same price.
-Overall, we got Wallet Squirrel on a better performing server, a dedicated IP, and a SSL Certificate.
-All three of those items checked off to-do’s on our SEO checklist.
+Overall, we got Wallet Squirrel on a better performing server, a dedicated IP, and an SSL Certificate.
+All three of those items checked off to-dos on our SEO checklist.

 If you are looking to move to a new host, I recommend them.
 Click on this affiliate link.
 It will help us out greatly so we can keep Wallet Squirrel up and running!

 As mentioned above, we got an SSL Certificate after moving to Bluehost.
-This is not a fancy SSL certificate that you would find on an ecommerce website but we do not need that.
+This is not a fancy SSL certificate that you would find on an e-commerce website but we do not need that.
 We just needed something to make Google more happy with us.

 You can grab free SSL certificates around the internet as well.
 I tried to do this for Wallet Squirrel before finding Bluehost but the process was WAY over my head.
 I recommend this route if you are happy with your hosting provider and have the technical knowledge.

-What we could be doing better?
+What could we be doing better?

 There is always something we can do better with our SEO strategy.
 Here are a couple ideas for Andrew and I to remember.

-After the move we need to get better at indexing our new blog posts on Google’s and Bing’s webmaster tools.
-Indexing allows these major search engines to crawl through your website and post your pages within its results.
+After the move, we need to get better at indexing our new blog posts on Google’s and Bing’s webmaster tools.
+Indexing allows these major search engines to crawl your website and post your pages within its results.
 If Google or Bing do not know about your website then you will never rank in their search results.
 It’s that simple.

 Returning to Old Blog Posts

 Returning to old blog posts is very important to let Google and Bing know that the page is still active.
 If a page stays stagnant for too long then it starts to lose its ranking in the search results.
-So from time to time it is best to figure out your most popular posts then make some changes to them.
+So from time to time, it is best to figure out your most popular posts then make some changes to them.
 Then index the post again letting Google or Bing know that things have changed.